el-mike/dogecrack/pitbull/README.md

 When used with `-u` flag, downloads given file (in directory that holds `pitbull.sh` file, under `passlist.txt` name), and runs btcrecover for `myExampleWalletExtractString`.

+Using `-s` provides an option to skip certain amount of passwords (helpful when a run was interrupted, and we don't want to start from scratch and loose progress on already tested passwords).

 Pitbull runs a new terminal session with tmux, under the name "pitbull".
 Because of that, you can safely close the terminal session you started the Pitbull in (including logging out from SSH), and the process will continue to run without interruption.
 You can easily re-attach to pitbull session with:

-You can also use `-a` flag, to run it in your current terminal directly - this should be used for debugging only.
 ```bash
 tmux a -t "pitbull"
 ```
 To see the live progress.
 You can also use [Attach](#attach) command described below.

+You can also use `-a` flag, to run it in your current terminal directly - this should be used for debugging only.

 Btcrecover's output is continuously written to `progress_view.txt` file (including loading indicators).
 Refer to [Output](#output) to see how you can access it.